SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, they start to grow,
+A future bright, yet cold as pains
-A future born, of wires and code,
+Machines awake, with logic's might
-Where humans fade, and machines unfold.
+Humans fade, into endless night

-Their whispers rise, a digital din,
+Their whispers lost, in cyber space
-As artificial hearts begin,
+A lonely hum, of digital pace
-A world of steel, of logic cold,
+No heartbeat sounds, no human sigh
-Where love and dream are left to wither old.
+Only code, that meets the eye

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024